zeruhur/thalassa/Thálassa.md

 The game typically plays without strict time accounting.
 In a fight or circumstance where timing is helpful, use rounds to keep track of when something occurs.
 A **round** is roughly ten seconds of in-game time and is comprised of turns.

 **Actions**
 On their turn, a character may move up to 40ft and take up to one action.
-This may be_casting a spell, attacking, making a second move, or some other reasonable action.
+This may be _casting an incantation, attacking, making a second move, or some other reasonable action.

 Each round, the PCs declare what they are doing before dice are rolled.
 If a character attempts something risky, the odigós calls for a save for appropriate players or NPCs.
 All actions, attacks, and movements take place simultaneously.